Ready to try Tunisian crochet?

 Don’t be fooled by its simple nature.
 The Tunisian simple stitch is very impressive for a many reasons.
-Let’s have a look at a few I find most important:

 - It looks very advanced.
 You’ll impress anyone with these skills!